theDashpuntsag/finance-calculator-monorepo/README.md

 - All packages share the same `node_modules` through pnpm workspaces
 - Turborepo caches build outputs for faster subsequent builds
 - TypeScript is configured across all packages with consistent settings
-- ESLint is set up for each package with appropriate configurations
+- ESLint 9.x with flat config is set up for each package with appropriate configurations
+- Prettier is configured for consistent code formatting

+## Git Hooks (Husky)

+This repository uses [Husky](https://typicode.github.io/husky/) for git hooks:

+- **Pre-commit**: Runs `lint-staged` to check code quality before commits
+- **Lint-staged**: Automatically runs ESLint and Prettier on staged files

+### What runs on pre-commit:

+- ESLint with auto-fix on TypeScript/JavaScript files
+- Prettier formatting on JSON, Markdown, and YAML files

+The hooks ensure code quality and consistency across the entire monorepo.